-An expected timing accuracy for single photon events that can be extracted from the TES response would be given by the RMS noise (about $1.75\,\mathrm{mV}$), and the steepest slope of the response $(0.11(9)\,\mathrm{mV/ns}$, estimated from an average of 10%-90% transitions of an ensemble of pulses) to be about $16\,\mathrm{ns}$.
+We estimate a timing accuracy for single photon events5 of $\sigma/(dv/dt) \approx 16$ ns, from the RMS noise $\sigma = 1.75$ mV, and the steepest slope of the response dv/dt = 0.11(9) mV/ns (from the average of the 10%-90% transitions of an ensemble of pulses).
 However, a simple threshold detection of the leading edge does not work if pulses start to overlap.

 More precise timing information of a photodetection event is obtained from a least square fit to the signal using a displaced standard pulse.
-To efficiently initialize this fit, we do not directly use the qualifier window AB for two reasons: first, it contains only a fraction of the leading edge belonging to the earlier pulse that contains most of the timing information, and second, it includes a large portion of the decaying tail unassociated with the onset of photodetection.
-The time window CD derived from the same discriminator levels ensures the inclusion of the first leading edge, and is also shorter.
+To efficiently initialize this fit, we do not directly use the qualifier window AB for two reasons: first, it contains only a fraction of the leading edge belonging to the earlier pulse that contains most of the timing information, and second, it includes a large portion of the decaying tail